deeti225/AlmaBetter_projects/README.md

 To deploy this project, the Render platform is used.
 You can search for Render in Google to find more information about it.Render is a bascially a free web services platform.

-Visit to see the working on Youtube :
+Visit to see the demo video on Youtube : https://youtu.be/WOEf50oTgIA

 Web Deployment :